Leadership Team

 Prof. Sandy Harrison

 Sandy is Professor in Global Palaeoclimates and Biogeochemical Cycles in the Department of Geography and Environmental Science.
-She is leading the work on palaeofires at the Centre, focusing on the history of wildfire, vegetation, and climate change, and she is coordinator for our research capabilities in Earth System Processes.
+She is leading the work on palaeofires at the Centre, focusing on the history of wildfire, vegetation, and climate change, and she a co-lead of our ‘Fire-Veg Team’.

 Email: s.p.harrison@reading.ac.uk